BHP names Lamont as new CFO; Beaven to step down

 MELBOURNE, June 17 (Reuters) - BHP Group BHP.AX said on Wednesday that David Lamont, a former mining executive who has more recently been at global biotech firm CSL CSL.AX, would take the reins as company's chief financial officer from the start of December.

-Lamont, who has worked as CFO at Australia's second-biggest listed company since January 2016, will also join BHP’s executive leadership team, BHP chief executive Mike Henry said in a statement.
+Lamont, who worked closely with BHP Chief Executive Mike Henry in BHP's coal division in the early 2000s, has been CFO at Australia's second-biggest listed company since January 2016.

+He will also join BHP's executive leadership team, Henry said in a statement.

 Prior to joining CSL, Lamont was the CFO and an executive director at MMG Ltd 1208.HK, the Australia-listed arm of China's MinMetals, from 2010, over the period it bought for $5.85 billion the giant Las Bambas copper mine in Peru from Glencore-Xstrata.